Some things are better appreciated from afar. . .

 On top, you should be revived and exhilarated by the cool, damp atmosphere, where clouds condense into droplets of water.

-The natural hardwood forest at the top of Gros Piton is home to several species of rare birds, possibly including the Semper's warbler.
-The warbler hasn't been seen since the 1970s, and may be extinct.
+The natural hardwood forest at the top of Gros Piton is home to several species of rare birds, possibly including the endemic Semper's warbler.
+The warbler, however, hasn't been seen since the 1970s, and may be extinct.

 No one is supposed to climb Petit Piton because of the erosion following a fire.
 However, that doesn't necessarily stop the local guides from volunteering to take you up.

-It's your decision, but remember several people have fallen off, due to the unstable soil conditions.
-In some places you have to scale sheer rock and entrust your safety to old ropes of dubious quality.
+It's your decision, but remember several people have fallen off due to the unstable soil conditions.
+In some places you have to scale sheer rock and perhaps entrust your safety to old ropes of dubious quality.